Can I Take My Dog on Holiday?

 If your pooch is crate trained, seriously consider bringing its crate.
 Many hotels require that dogs be crated when left alone in the room.

-When all is said and done, if your dog is going to spend the entire vacation cooped up in a hotel room alone, or if your dog is antisocial, aggressive, or anxious in new situations, then your dog may be better off at home with a pet sitter.
-With a little forethought, a solid plan and some common sense, however, there is no reason your dog can’t take part in your next adventure.
+When all is said and done, if your dog is going to spend the entire vacation cooped up in a hotel room alone, or if your dog is antisocial, aggressive, or anxious in new situations, your dog may be better off at home with a pet sitter.
+With a little forethought, a solid plan, and some common sense, however, there is no reason your dog can’t take part in your next adventure.